meddjilani/Transfer-attacks-comparison/README.md

 ## Results

-The following results are obtained by using the default parameters of each attack, no tuning have been made.
+The following results are obtained by using the default parameters of each attack, no tuning have been made.the top 5 rows are the robust accuracies of the top five robust models and the last row is the robust accuracy of the vanilla model.

 ### Query efficient meta attack
 ### distance: l2